theappleman/bedrocklinux-website/markdown/1.0alpha3/systemrequirements.md

 into ensuring this was an option and no testing was done to actually check that this is possible.

+There are only four machine-specific executables required in bedrock; those being the kernel, busybox, fsck for your chosen filesystem, and bedrock's `brc`.

 ## {id="cpu-speed"} CPU Speed

 Prior releases have been show to run smoothly on both a 1.6GHz Intel Atom and